Ccharlesss/Ccharlesss/README.md

 - 🔭 Actively seeking an entry-level position as either an ASP.NET or python software engineer
-- 🌱 Currently following a course to enhance my skills in CI/CD pipelines using Jenkins.
+- 🌱 Currently working on AWS Cloud Practitionner Exam and CKAD
 - 🧑‍💻 Currently working on the server-side of an ASP.NET MVC web application with GraphQl
 - 🚀 Interested in backend development and machine learning
 - 📫 How to reach me: romainccharless@gmail.com